enoklearn/engineering/modules/internet.md

 <details open>
    <summary><b>Internet Protocols</b></summary><br/>

-   With this topic, you’ll learn about the TCP/IP protocol suite that powers the internet, and how it practically applies to the software you create.
+   With this topic, you’ll learn about the TCP/IP protocol suite that powers the internet and how it practically applies to the software you create.

    #### Learning Outcomes
    * List the 7 Layers of the OSI model